seb1080/webOneBiteAtaTime/basics/vue/VueJS.md

 Data must be a function, so that each instance can maintain an independent copy of the returned data object.

-Components can be locally registrated or globally register, it is a better practice to register components locally.
+Components can be locally registered or globally register, it is a better practice to register components locally.

 ## Props